jonathancraddock/bolt-config/bolt-july2019.md

 sudo apt-get install sqlite3
-sudo apt-get install php7.2-sqlite3
+sudo apt-get install php7.2-sqlite3 cd /etc/php/7.2/apache2

-cd /etc/php/7.2/apache2
 sudo nano php.ini
 ```
-^- *Later in install process, realised SQLite was missed...*
+^- *Later in install process, realised SQLite was missed and it should probably have been installed at this stage.
+Note the edits to `php.ini` below...*

 Uncomment the following lines in php.ini